mcnuttandrew/color-buddy/public/lang-docs.md

 Description: Pairs of colors in a palette should be differentiable from each other in Thin marks.

 Natural Language: ALL (x, y) in colors WHERE index(x) != index(y), (lab.l(x) absDiff lab.l(y) > 12.58 or lab.a(x) absDiff lab.a(y) > 20.740000000000002 or lab.b(x) absDiff lab.b(y) > 34.05)

+Palettes that will fail this test:

+- #0084a9, #009de5, #8ca9fa with a #fff background

+Palettes that will pass this test:

+- #0084a9, #bad, #008000 with a #fff background

 Program: